marleenksr/coding-event/README.md

 # Coding Event Setup Guide

-Welcome to this coding event by Womxn@Monta x Girls in IT!
+Welcome to the coding event by Womxn@Monta x Girls in IT!
 To get you up and running smoothly, we've prepared a step-by-step guide on how to set up your programming environment.
 If you're new to programming or the tools we'll be using, don't worry!
 Just follow the instructions below, and you'll be set up in no time.

 ## Cloning the Workshop Repository

-First, we need to get the workshop materials onto your computer by cloning our code repository.
+First, we need to get the event materials onto your computer by cloning this code repository.

 ### What you need: